kenlhlui/dv-croissant-testing/README.md

 # Method
 1. Load the two (native & croissant) JSON files
 2. Extract the field (file path, file id, data file access url and md5) from the JSON files
-3. Based on the native JSON file md5, join the other fields.
+3. Based on the native JSON file's MD5, join the other fields.

 # Findings
 Across all 100 data files in the dataset: